electron-plumber/electron-big-book/docs/math/0 Core courses/25 Chapter6 plane geometry Module2 triangles lower.md

 __Triangle similarity__
 - When parallelism occurs, similarity analysis is used.
   For the similar figure, the area ratio is equal to the square of a similarity ratio.
-- Congruent shapes look at sides.
+- Congruent shapes look at the sides.
 - Similar shapes look at angles.